zcash/zcash/doc/book/src/dev/platform-tier-policy.md

 At this tier, ECC provides no official support for a platform, so we place minimal requirements on the introduction of platforms.

-A proposed new tier 3 platform must be reviewed and approved by a member of the ECC core team based on these requirements.
+A proposed new tier 3 platform MUST be reviewed and approved by a member of the ECC core team based on these requirements.

-- The platform must provide documentation for the Zcash community explaining how to build for the platform, using cross-compilation if possible.
-If the platform supports running binaries, or running tests (even if they do not pass), the documentation must explain how to run such binaries or tests for the platform, using emulation if possible or dedicated hardware if necessary.
+- The platform MUST provide documentation for the Zcash community explaining how to build for the platform, using cross-compilation if possible.
+If the platform supports running binaries, or running tests (even if they do not pass), the documentation MUST explain how to run such binaries or tests for the platform, using emulation if possible or dedicated hardware if necessary.
-- Tier 3 platforms must not impose burden on the authors of pull requests, or other developers in the community, to maintain the platform.
+- Tier 3 platforms MUST NOT impose burden on the authors of pull requests, or other developers in the community, to maintain the platform.
 In particular, do not post comments (automated or manual) on a PR that derail or suggest a block on the PR based on a tier 3 platform.
 Do not send automated messages or notifications (via any medium, including via @) to a PR author or others involved with a PR regarding a tier 3 platform, unless they have opted into such messages.
-- Patches adding or updating tier 3 platforms must not break any existing tier 2 or tier 1 platform, and must not knowingly break another tier 3 platform without approval of the ECC core team.
+- Patches adding or updating tier 3 platforms MUST NOT break any existing tier 2 or tier 1 platform, and MUST NOT knowingly break another tier 3 platform without approval of the ECC core team.

-If a tier 3 platform stops meeting these requirements, or the platform shows no signs of activity and has not built for some time, or removing the platform would improve the quality of the Zcash codebase, we may post a PR to remove it.
+If a tier 3 platform stops meeting these requirements, or the platform shows no signs of activity and has not built for some time, or removing the platform would improve the quality of the Zcash codebase, we MAY post a PR to remove it.

 ## Tier 2 platform policy